-AWS have undertaken an internal assessment of the capacity of the network system using local operational knowledge.
+AWS have undertaken an internal assessment of the capacity of the network system using local operational knowledge for Preferred Option sites only.
 A RAG assessment has been undertaken for the surface water connection capacity, the foul sewer network capacity and the WRC capacity.
 The keys indicating the coding applied to each surface water network, foul network and WRC capacity assessments are provided in Table 6-1 and Table 6-3.